EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Introduction

-Furthermore, in contrast to prior methods that require extensive backbone modifications or heavy fine-tuning, we introduce a lightweight Anchor-ControlNet (\cref{sec:model}), which has only 30M parameters (less than 1\% parameters of the CogVideoX 5B backbone) and injects anchor-video-based control signals into the generation process with the base model frozen.
-Unlike previous methods, such as ViewCrafter~\cite{yu2024viewcrafter}, which condition on the entire anchor video without visibility awareness, we apply visibility-aware masking to the outputs of our Anchor-ControlNet.
-Specifically, the ControlNet’s output is added to the latent representation only within the visible regions, leaving the unseen areas untouched.
-This design simplifies the ControlNet’s task to copying visible content, while delegating the synthesis of occluded or invisible regions entirely to the base diffusion model.
-This clear division of responsibility not only reduces learning difficulty but also improves overall generation quality.
-Combining these components, we demonstrate that anchor-video-based camera control can be learned in a highly efficient manner, achieving strong performance with just 5K in-the-wild training videos and 500 training steps, which is less than 10\% of the data and iterations used in prior approaches.
+Furthermore, we introduce Anchor-ControlNet (\cref{sec:model}), a method that injects anchor-video-based control signals into the generation process with the base model frozen, unlike previous anchor-video-based methods(ViewCrafter~\citep{yu2024viewcrafter}, Gen3C~\citep{ren2025gen3c} and TrajectoryCrafter~\citep{yu2025trajectorycrafter}) that require extensive full fine-tuning of the backbone.
+Anchor-ControlNet is a lightweight module with only 26M parameters ($<$1\% of the backbone), injected into the first 25\% of backbone layers and using merely 8\% of the hidden dimension, directly taking the anchor video as control signals.
+Importantly, to improve quality in invisible regions, we introduce a novel design that makes Anchor-ControlNet visibility-aware by applying visibility masking to its outputs.
+Specifically, its output is added to the base model's latent representation only within the visible regions, leaving the unseen areas untouched.
+This design simplifies the ControlNet's task to copying visible content, while delegating the synthesis of occluded or invisible regions entirely to the base diffusion model.
+This clear division of responsibility prevents errors in invisible regions from influencing the output video, reducing training difficulty and fully unleashing the base model's generative ability in unseen areas.
+Moreover, restricting ControlNet to visible regions naturally allows user-controlled regional motion—masks on the anchor video can indicate which regions can be moved—thus supporting both static and dynamic scene generation under the same camera trajectory at test time.
+Combining all these components, we show camera control can be learned with remarkable efficiency: converging with just 5K in-the-wild videos and 500 training steps (less than 5\% of the data and steps of prior methods) (\cref{fig:efficency_error} Left), requiring only 15 GPU hours.